SuperCMMS/Open-Source-CMMS/README.md

 # SuperCMMS - The free and open source CMMS.

 This repository is the codebase for SuperCMMS (https://supercmms.com) - a free and open source Computerized Maintenance Management System (CMMS).
->This repository is going to be in a rapid state of development.
+>This repository is in a rapid state of development.
 Star and Watch it to receive updates on progress.

 ## Feature List.